 In what way is Uppsala University leading within this field?

 Uppsala University is renowned for research and education across the many aspects of drug discovery, development and usage.
 Researchers at Uppsala University have pioneered the use of computational methodology in research disciplines throughout the drug development process.
 Examples include the use of structure-property relationships to predict biopharmaceutical, pharmacologic, toxicologic and pharmacokinetic drug properties, the use of chemometric analyses to chart the chemical space of bioactive natural products, and pharmacometric modelling to design, optimise and evaluate clinical pharmacological studies.

-The programme is taught full-time over four semesters.
+The programme is taught full-time over four semesters and is worth 120 credits.
 The first semester gives an overview of the drug discovery and development fields, and provides the tools needed for subsequent courses and future professional life.
-The second and third semester provides in-depth knowledge of various tools and modelling techniques used in the pharmaceutical sciences.
+The second and third semesters provide in-depth knowledge of various tools and modelling techniques used in the pharmaceutical sciences.
 At the end of the third semester, you will have the opportunity to specialise in the direction you desire by choosing courses.
-The fourth semester is given in the form of a degree project of 30 credits, that can be carried out at one of the research departments at the University, or externally at governmental agencies or within pharmaceutical or biotech industry.
+The fourth semester is given in the form of a degree project of 30 credits, that can be carried out at one of the research departments at the university, or externally at governmental agencies or within the pharmaceutical or biotech industry.

 Courses within the programme

 Semester 1: Drug Discovery and Development 3FK029, 7.5 credits Biopharmaceutics 3FG820, 7.5 credits Introduction to Programming in Python and R for Biosciences 3FB617, 7.5 credits Preclinical and Clinical Data Analysis in Predictive Drug Discovery/Development 3FG890, 7.5 credits.